TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 - B + Down: Decrease IR camera sensitivity (use serial monitor to see the setting)
 - B + Up: Increase IR camera sensitivity (use serial monitor to see the setting)
 - C/Reload: Exit pause mode
+- C/Reload + A: Toggle Offscreen Button Mode
+- Left: Toggle Rumble *(when hardware switches are unavailable)*
+- Right: Toggle Solenoid *(when hardware switches are unavailable)*
 - Trigger: Begin calibration
 - Start + Select: save settings to non-volatile memory (EEPROM or Flash depending on the board configuration)